sarahtan931/Running-Piggy/README.md

 # Running-Piggy

-Running Piggy is a 2D adventure game.
+Running Piggy is a 2D adventure game created in Unity2D with C#.

 <strong>How to play:</strong>
 - Move main player by using the up, down, left, right keys